openkfw/TruBudget/README.md

 a8b3442490b5        trubudget/blockchain:master     "npm start"              5 minutes ago       Up 5 minutes        7447/tcp, 8000/tcp   trubudget_testmaster_1
 ```

-Once the application and the provisioning is done, you can visit the application at:
+Once the application is started (and the provisioning is done), you can visit the application at:
 ```
 http://localhost:80
 ```